 There’s a variety of national brick and mortar tire chains, like Mavis, Tires Plus, or United Tire.
 These stores will almost always have a sale on some model of tire that will fit your vehicle.
 You may even find a special promotion, like buy three tires and get the fourth free.

-Line most things, tires can be purchased online and these days it’s easier than ever.
+Tires can be purchased online and these days it’s easier than ever.
 Two of the main online tire shops are Tire Rack and Amazon.
 You can easily compare prices online and find some good deals.
 Plus you’ll typically find a larger selection than you would in a store.
 Keep reading for some online tire buying tips.

 Tips for buying tires online